Trinidad & Tobago: 12 Fun Things To Do in Trinidad Island

 Before You Go: Top Tips for your Trip

-- Don’t forget to pack a pair of lightweight and comfortable walking shoes.
-I have traveled with shoes similar to these by Columbia, boots by Adidas and trekking sandals by Teva.
+- Don’t forget to pack a pair of lightweight and comfortable hiking shoes and hiking gear.

 - Travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected against all odds with World Nomads.